Dushyanth142/Email-classification-project/README.md

 Boost ROI: Maximize the return on investment for marketing campaigns by directing resources where they will have the most impact.

 ✨ Key Features
-Full MLOps Pipeline: Demonstrates a complete workflow from data ingestion and preprocessing to model training, containerization, and public deployment.
+Full ML Pipeline: Demonstrates a complete workflow from data ingestion and preprocessing to model training, containerization, and public deployment.

 Robust Classification Model: A machine learning model trained on numerical and categorical features to provide actionable predictions.